hmchen47/DataScience/ML/MLNN-Hinton/a13-HyperParam.md

   + epoch defined as once through the entire training data
   + eliminating the necessary of running complete grid or random searches

-+ comparison of training loss, validation accuracy, validation loss, and generalization error
++ comparison of training loss, validation accuracy, validation loss, and generalization error (Fig. 1)
   + These runs are a learning rate range test with the resnet-56 architecture and Cifar-10 dataset.
   + Characteristic plot of training loss, validation accuracy, and validation loss (left diagram)
     + plots of the training loss, validation accuracy, and validation loss for a learning rate range test of a residual network on the Cifar dataset to find reasonable learning rates for training